Premier-3/designhacktober/README.md

 You can suggest the issues by mailing to premier3ideas@gmail.com

 ## How to contribute?
-When contributing please dont't change the any of the other files
+When contributing please dont't change any of the other files.

 ### Let's get started!
 - Fork this Repository(Button up top)